jimbateson7/jamesbateson.co.uk/src/articles/adding-translations-to-an-eleventy-site.md

 I'm relatively pleased with the translation solution I have ended up with.
 Before starting the work it was something I was unsure about doing with a static site generator, but as with everything I have come across so far, Eleventy is super flexible and working with it was a joy again with this feature.

 Before starting work like this, it's important to have a bit of a plan upfront, make key decisions, know what it might impact and have a plan on what needs to be tackled.
 It definitely helped me avoid any nasty surprises, or panic when it launched that I'd missed or regressed something.

+If you have been through this process and spot anywhere it could be improved, or done things in a different way that I could use to improve my setup, [I'd love to hear from you](mailto:jim.bateson@outlook.com).